microsoft/MTC_GHCopilot_SB/README.md

 ## About the Briefing / Demo

-The workshop provides the audiences with an overview of the Github Copilot service and a brief live demo of it's features and functionality.
+The workshop provides the audiences with an overview of the GitHub Copilot service and a brief live demo of it's features and functionality.

 **Audience**: C-Level Executives, IT Leadership, Business Decision Makers